-Scientists from the Center for Innovation in Science and Technology, University of Washington placed an array of 64 electrodes on the scalp of four people suffering from severe epilepsy.
-The initial aim of this study was to examine what is happening in the brain of these patients and, thereby, was causing seizures.
+Scientists from the Center for Innovation in Science and Technology, University of Washington, placed an array of 64 electrodes on the scalp of four people suffering from severe epilepsy.
+The initial aim of this study was to examine what was happening in the brain of these patients and, thereby, was causing seizures.

-Mapping of brain signals
+Mapping brain signals

 “I do not claim that I can fully read the human mind because I can’t.
-But now I have evidence that it is possible.”
+But now, I have evidence that it is possible.”

-Dr. Leuthardt believes that the results of the research will be able to give “voice” to people who currently can not communicate with those around them, for example those suffering from such neurological disorders as locked-in syndrome.
+Dr. Leuthardt believes that the results of the research will be able to give “voice” to people who currently can not communicate with those around them, for example, those suffering from such neurological disorders as locked-in syndrome.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.